-A continued study of movement technique, with an emphasis on contemporary dance forms and overall performance quality.
-Appropriate clothing and shoes are required.
-Prerequisites: DANCE 1501 and/or permission of Instructor.
-May be repeated for credit.
+2 hours A continued study of jazz dance technique, with an emphasis on more advanced movements and overall performance.
+Appropriate clothing and shoes required.
+Prerequisite: DANCE 2501.

 2601-9 SELECTED TOPICS IN DANCE

 A study of a topic selected by the department focusing on an area of particular interest within the discipline.
 Appropriate clothing and shoes for the topic are required.